Azure Storage – Routing preferences now generally available

 Published date: 10 March, 2021

-The Microsoft global network is one of the largest networks on the globe that currently spans over 165,000 fiber miles with over 180 edge Points of Presence (POPs).
-Our network is well provisioned with multiple redundant fiber paths and traffic engineered intelligently to ensure exceptionally high reliability and performance.
+The Microsoft global network is one of the largest networks on the globe that currently spans over 165,000 fibre miles with over 180 edge points of presence (POPs).
+Our network is well provisioned with multiple redundant fibre paths and traffic engineered intelligently to ensure exceptionally high reliability and performance.
 Internet traffic enters and exits the Microsoft network at the POP closest to the client to provide optimised network experience (cold potato routing).

 Routing via the transit ISP network

 The new competitive egress tier minimises traversal over the Microsoft global network and maximises traversal over the transit ISP network.
 Internet traffic enters and exits Microsoft network at the POP closest to your storage account’s region (hot potato routing).